Growing Chives - advice on how to grow Chives

 Sowing

-If your plant is getting too big you can divide the plant by splitting the plant down the middle using a spade and move half the plant to a seperate container or space in your herb garden.
+If your plant is getting too big, you can divide the plant by splitting the plant down the middle using a spade and move half the plant to a separate container or space in your herb garden.
 This is an easy way to get more free plants.

 Position